shuamano/yt-dlp_GUI/README.md

 ### Installation:
 simply download "yt-dlp_GUI.pyw" and run it.
-The only prerequisite required is python itself; the GUI script will install dependancies on its own if they aren't already present.
+__The only prerequisite required is python itself;__ the GUI script will install dependancies on its own if they aren't already present.

 ### Usage:
 * Links:

-  you can enter links from any site that is supported by yt-dlp.
+  * Links can be entered from any site that is supported by yt-dlp.
     Only youtube and (most) spotify links get the cool previews tho.

-* Download behaviour:
+* Configuration:

-  In 'Auto' mode, ytmusic/spotify links will downoad as 128kps mp3's with metadata attached. regular yt links will be downloaded as mp4s w/audio, and other links will be determined by yt-dlp.
+  * In "Auto" mode, you can choose between downloading just Audio or Audo+Video.
+    In "Manual" mode, you can select a codec and a quality.
+  * Additional configuration options are present in the settings.

 ### Missing features:
 * no error messages on failure